Recipes from Italy

 Jump to Recipe

-The striking red dough comes from Alchermes liqueur, a key ingredient that gives this cake its unique flavor and color.
-The contrast between the red cake and the white meringue represents the colors of Perugia’s coat of arms, making it a true symbol of the city’s traditions.
+This festive Italian dessert is deeply connected to the history and symbolism of the city.
+The bright red dough comes from Alchermes liqueur, which gives the cake both its characteristic color and its distinctive aroma.
+The contrast between the red cake and the white meringue reflects the colors of Perugia’s coat of arms, making Ciaramicola a true symbol of local tradition.

 ciaramicola cake

-The Ciaramicola cake is made with a simple dough: mix eggs, sugar, and flour, then add Alchermes for its signature color.
-Once baked, the cake is topped with a soft meringue layer and decorated with sprinkles before being placed back in the oven at a low temperature to dry.
+Compared to other famous Italian Easter desserts, such as Pastiera Napoletana, Ciaramicola is simpler to prepare but equally impressive.
+The batter is made with eggs, sugar, and flour, enriched with Alchermes for its signature hue.
+After baking, the cake is topped with soft meringue and briefly returned to the oven at a low temperature to set.

 Jump to: